CosDiabos/WP-Bench/README.md

 # Wp-Bench
 WP-Bench is a package for Sublime Text 3(ST3) which provides function auto-completion, snippets and Codex tooltips.
 All this information is readly available offline.

-The popups are archieved using [sublime-markdown-popups](https://raw.githubusercontent.com/facelessuser/sublime-markdown-popups) by [facelessuser](https://raw.githubusercontent.com/facelessuser)

 Screenshots not available for the moment.

 **Still in development.**